There are many great things we can learn from our ancestors. As we learn about them, we also learn important lessons in our lives.

 - Related Questions

 One of the ways we discover more about our ancestors is when we do our genealogy and family history work.
-To find out more about the difference between genealogy, family history, and ancestry, you can read our blog on The Difference Between Genealogy, Family History, and Ancestry by clicking here.
+To learn more about the difference between genealogy, family history, and ancestry, you can read our blog on The Difference Between Genealogy, Family History, and Ancestry by clicking here.

 We Learn From Our Ancestors That Family Is Important

-My ancestors have taught me that family is important.
-We are all born into a family, and others get adopted into one, but no matter what your circumstance, your family does matter.
+My ancestors have taught me that family is essential.
+We are all born into a family, and others get adopted into one, but no matter your circumstances, your family does matter.

 I have a great-grandfather, Lewis Bookwalter.
-Grandpa Lewis was a scholar, President of a College, and also a professor of ancient languages.
-He also loved history, so he left with a legacy of part of our family history.
+Grandpa Lewis was a scholar, a College president, and a professor of ancient languages.
+He also loved history, so he left a legacy of part of our family history.
 He wrote about our family in a paper called “History of my family on my mother’s side.”

 We Learn From Our Ancestors That Education Is Important